 Effective November 1, 2005 the "wait period" for hiring retired teachers is 6 months.
-During the 6 month break the employee shall not work in any capacity in an organization participating in the Teachers' and State Employees' Retirement System including part-time, temporary, substitute, part time tutor or contractor service.
+During the 6 month break the employee shall not work in any capacity in an organization participating in the Teachers' and State Employees' Retirement System including parttime, temporary, substitute, part time tutor or contractor service.

-These retired teachers must be coded to object code 128.
+These retired teachers must be coded to object code 128 until September 30, 2009.